-We are delighted to be supporting the Reboot the Rules Halloween competition!
-This competition is open to all primary and secondary pupils in the UK and Ireland.
+We are so excited about this year’s Halloween competition!
+This competition is open to all Primary and Secondary pupils in the UK and Ireland.

-The competition: Pupils have to use code to decorate and animate a pumpkin using Scratch.
-You can submit entries here bit.ly/RTRHalloweenComp20
+Pupils have to code a haunted house Halloween themed Scratch project.
+You can submit entries here bit.ly/HalloweenComp21

 See below for more details.

 Is it free to enter?

 No. While dressCode clubs and competitions primarily focus on closing the gender gap and clubs and competitions for girls, we are also helping raise the profile of Computing Science in schools.
 Competitions are a great way to help get pupils engaged in coding and to help inspire them into Computing Science.

 The competition is only open to all UK and Ireland Primary and Secondary schools.
 But there is nothing stopping schools across the world using this as a Halloween themed lesson.

 Are you able to provide feedback for entries?

 Unfortunately not.
 Previous competitions have had a significant number of entries and dressCode is run by three teachers, we would love to give feedback to everyone, but it’s just not possible.
 Rest assured that every entry will be considered and judged fairly.

 Unfortunately not for this specific competition no. All entries for the competition are individual.